A Funny Little Video of

 Note: The full text of the video is down below after the story.

-So I told my lovely wife that I'd rather we stay at her parent's house every time (and sleep on that little tiny uncomfortable bed) than to ever have to drive that road in the winter again.
-She was a little disappointed because she's a Cat Person and had been looking forward to seeing and taking care of her sister's cat and having some alone time together.
+So I told my lovely wife that I'd rather we stay at her parent's house every time (and sleep on that little tiny uncomfortable bed in their guest room) than to ever have to drive that road in the winter again.
+She was a little disappointed because she's a Cat Lady and had been looking forward to seeing and taking care of her sister's cat and having some alone time together.

 Well, years ago, maybe even decades, I had price-shopped tire chains and they were way more than I could afford.
 But when I called a place around here that carries them, they were well within my current budget, so for $108.36 I bought a pair of tire chains for my little truck.

-The sales guy said that I should practice putting them on in my driveway instead of getting stuck in a blizzard and having to get out of my vehicle during a blinding snow storm and put the chain on my tires on the side of the road somewhere in the middle of nowhere for the first time.
+The sales guy said that I should practice putting them on in my driveway instead of getting stuck in a blizzard and having to get out of my vehicle during a blinding snow storm and put the chains on my tires for the first time somewhere on the side of the road out in the middle of nowhere.
 He also recommended that after that I should go somewhere and test them out by driving for just a quarter mile or so and then checking them for tightness.
 And then driving with them on for several miles.
-And, oh yes, don't drive on the bare pavement with them on, and don't ever go faster than 30 MPH.
+And, oh yes, don't ever drive on the bare pavement with them on, and don't ever go faster than 30 MPH.

-I agreed with my lovely wife to stay at her sister's place the following week if the chains worked well enough up there the first week.
+My lovely wife and I agreed to stay at her sister's place the following week if the chains worked well enough up there the first week.
 So we packed up and drove the 3 hours north (brrrr!) to her parents' house in E Burke VT smack dab in the middle of the Northeast Kingdom.

 The following morning, I went outside and practiced putting the chains on.
 Then I drove up and down their driveway, stomping on the brakes, swerving sharply, etc. like 9 or 10 times before climbing out and testing the chain for tightness.
 They were good and tight still.
 And I was very pleased with their performance on the driveway, so now I wanted to test them on the road.

 Just a couple of houses away from my parents-in-law's house is the perfect place to test them: Maple Lane is a narrow, winding, hilly, dirt road that goes parallel to the main drag for quite a ways.
 So I went inside and invited my lovely wife to go on a little test drive.
 She was all eager to come along.
-(Remember: she had a vested interest.)
+(Remember: my lovely wife the Cat Lady had a vested interest.)

 But when we made that turn off the blacktop onto the snow-covered, winding, hilly, narrow road, everything was wonderful!
 They worked like a charm!

-And Nancy took this little 48 second video to commemorate the trip.
+And Nancy took the little 48 second video above to commemorate the trip.

 THE FULL TEXT OF THE FILM